tus/tus-android-client/README.md

 ## Documentation

-The documentation of the latest version (master branch of git repository) can be found online at [javadoc.io](https://javadoc.io/doc/io.tus.android.client/tus-android-client).
+The documentation of the latest version (main branch of git repository) can be found online at [javadoc.io](https://javadoc.io/doc/io.tus.android.client/tus-android-client).

 ## FAQ

 ### I get TLS/SSL errors on older Android versions!

 On devices running Android 4.4 earlier, errors can appear during the SSL handshake.
-This is caused by wrong behavior inside the platform and can be fixed by providing a custom `SSLSocketFactory` as described in https://stackoverflow.com/a/30302235 and https://github.com/tus/tus-java-client/blob/master/README.md#can-i-use-my-own-custom-sslsocketfactory.
+This is caused by wrong behavior inside the platform and can be fixed by providing a custom `SSLSocketFactory` as described in https://stackoverflow.com/a/30302235 and https://github.com/tus/tus-java-client/blob/main/README.md#can-i-use-my-own-custom-sslsocketfactory.
 More details are also available at https://github.com/tus/tus-java-client/issues/14#issuecomment-402786097.

 ## License